 Marten Scheffer

-Near-neutrality of competition has been proposed to facilitate coexistence of species because it slows down competitive exclusion, thus making it easier for equalizing mechanisms to maintain diverse communities.
-An unrelated line of work has shown that chaos can promote coexistence of many species in super-saturated communities.
-By analyzing a set of numerically simulated food webs, here we link those previously unrelated findings.
-We show that near-neutrality of competition at the prey’s trophic level, in the presence of interactions with natural enemies, increases the chances of developing chaotic dynamics and we show that this results in a higher biodiversity.
+Similarity of competitors has been proposed to facilitate coexistence of species because it slows down competitive exclusion, thus making it easier for equalizing mechanisms to maintain diverse communities.
+On the other hand, chaos can promote coexistence of species Here we link these two previously unrelated findings, by analyzing the dynamics of food web models.
+We show that near-neutrality of competition of preys, in the presence of predators, increases the chance of developing chaotic dynamics.
+Moreover we confirm that this results in a higher biodiversity.
 Our results suggest that near-neutrality may promote biodiversity in two ways: through reducing the rates of competitive displacement and through promoting non-equilibrium dynamics.

 Manuscript type: article.